 Bleak House by Charles Dickens.
 Recommended by Carrie at Reading to Know.

 The Blue Umbrella by Mike Mason.
 Christy Award nominee 2010.

 The Book That Made Your World: How the Bible Created the Soul of Western Civilization by Vishal Magalwadi.
 Recommended by Ben House.

 Bound South by Susan Rebecca White.
 Recommended at S. Krishna’s Books.

-The Boy in the Moon by Ian Brown.
+The Boy in the Moon: A Father’s Journey to Understand His Extraordinary Son by Ian Brown.
 Recommended by Caribousmom.